Orange Lemon Poppy Seed Loaf / Bread – whatever you want to call it AKA DELICIOUS. Made with almond flour and paleo-friendly, you will love this.

 Glaze: I used coconut butter for a paleo-friendly glaze but if you can’t do coconut, you can just omit.
 I don’t think the bread truly needs a glaze, but the tangy and sweet topping does add a little extra goodness to each bite.

-If you make this recipe leave a comment and review below!
+If you make this Orange Lemon Poppy Seed Bread, leave a comment and review below!
 I love hearing from you and it helps others find the recipe too!

 - 2 cups blanched almond flour, weighed 180g (not meal)